Smile CDR provides several custom operations for working with Master Data Management (MDM).

 The processor takes an IBaseBundle (FHIR Bundle) as input.

-The processor returns a reconciled IBaseBundle (FHIR Bundle) with matched resources removed and references updated.
+The processor returns a reconciled IBaseBundle (FHIR Bundle) with matched resources processed according to the survivorship setting and references updated.

 The following example shows a route that reads a FHIR Bundle from a file, processes it with the MDM Bundle Match Processor, and then stores the reconciled bundle in a FHIR repository: